-- Dedicated ELSA (Emotional Literacy Support Assistant) to support the SEMH needs of our PP children by working with children 1:1 and in small groups. - Lunch Club- An alternative lunchtime provision to support children who find the dinner hall and/ or playground challenging.
-Lunchtime provision focuses on developing social skills and interaction in the environment.
+Dedicated ELSA (Emotional Literacy Support Assistant) to support the SEMH needs of our PP children by working with children 1:1 and in small groups.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.